 Home Electrical Reality Check

-"Am I Missing Something Stupid?"
+Stepping Back: "Am I Missing Something Obvious?"

 Don't let me throw you into doubt, but we all miss things or make unwarranted assumptions at times.
 Below I list a number of questions to ask yourself as you ponder why you have a particular electrical problem at home or why your approach to it is not being fruitful.
 (Another reality check would be simply to review the electrical background or troubleshooting material I provide.)
-Are you being dumb, missing something simple?
+Are you being dense, missing something simple?
 Don't worry about it.
 Just go through the checklist, get back on track, and don't be hard on yourself.
 You don't feel like the brightest bulb at the moment, but you'll be brighter later.

 □ Do I really have a problem?
 Did I observe reliably?
 Was the matter really electrical in nature?
 Is this "problem" actually abnormal?
 Is the problem now gone?
 Am I just wondering why a one-time thing happened?
 Am I assuming there is a problem just because a tester tells me something I don't expect?